gagolews/datawranglingpy/README.md

 > Any remarks and bug fixes are appreciated — please submit them via
 > this repository's *Issues* tracker.
 Thank you.

-This repository hosts the HTML and PDF versions of the open access (free!) textbook *Minimalist Data Wrangling with Python* by [Marek Gagolewski][1].
+This repository hosts the HTML and PDF versions of the open-access (free!) textbook *Minimalist Data Wrangling with Python* by [Marek Gagolewski][1].
 You can read them at: